dessertlab/Failure-Dataset-OpenStack/README.md

 * **Failure_Labels.txt**: a file containing the label class associated with every fault-injection experiment.
 The class label is expressed by a number.

 The number *N* of experiments and the number *d* of events depend on the workload used during the fault-injection experiments.
 Therefore, the matrix dimension in the *tsv* files change in every folder.
-We invite the reader to find further information on the data representation, the workloads, the anomaly types, and the failure classes by reading the paper (currently under review).
+We invite the reader to find further information on the data representation, the workloads, the anomaly types, and the failure classes by reading the paper [Enhancing the Analysis of Software Failuresin Cloud Computing Systems with Deep Learning](https://authors.elsevier.com/a/1dPiIbKHp4-2u) accepted at the Journal of Systems and Software.

 ## Failure Classes